I’m sharing 18 proven LinkedIn profile tips – so you too can win on LinkedIn in 2024.

 Also, don’t overlook the “Contact Info” section under your introductory banner image.
 Make sure your email, phone number, and links are filled out properly there as well.

-Using Canva is the best way I’ve found to remove the original image background and add a bright block color.
+Using Canva is the best method I’ve found to easily remove the original image background and add a bright block color.

 Your banner image is the large space behind your profile photo (the green area in mine).
 Many people ignore it and leave it grey and blank.
 Or they upload some irrelevant photo of a city skyline or similar.